U.S. Alerts

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-Scattered moderate convection is active from 09N to 10N between
+Scattered moderate convection is occurring south of 02N between

 ...OFFSHORE WATERS WITHIN 250 NM OF MEXICO...